-Amount Proposed Maximum Proposed Maximum Title of Each Class of to be Offering Price Per Aggregate Offering Amount of Securities to be Registered Registered(1) Share(2) Price(1)(2) Registration Fee Common stock, \$0.001 par value per share 16,100,000 \$34.24 \$551,264,000.00 \$71,554.07
+Amount Proposed Maximum Proposed Maximum Title of Each Class of to be Offering Price Per Aggregate Offering Amount of Securities to be Registered Registered(1) Share(2) Price(1)(2) Registration Fee Common stock, \$0.001 par value per share \$ \$ \$

-Includes 2,100,000 shares that the underwriters have the option to purchase.
+Includes shares that the underwriters have the option to purchase.
 See "Underwriting."
 Estimated solely for the purpose of computing the amount of the registration fee.
-In accordance with Rule 457(c) under the Securities Act of 1933, as amended, the maximum price per share and maximum aggregate offering price are based on the average of the \$34.52 (high) and \$33.95 (low) sale price of the registrant's common stock as reported on The Nasdaq Global Select Market on January 17, 2020, which date is within five business days prior to filing this Registration Statement.
+In accordance with Rule 457(c) under the Securities Act of 1933, as amended, the maximum price per share and maximum aggregate offering price are based on the average of the \$ (high) and \$ (low) sale price of the registrant's common stock as reported on The Nasdaq Global Select Market on , 2020, which date is within five business days prior to filing this Registration Statement.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective as the Commission, acting pursuant to said Section 8(a), may determine.